williamcroberts/tpm2-tools-wiki/How-to-use-tpm2-tools.md

 `$ tpm2_hash -H n -g 0x0004 -I data.in -o hash.out -t tk.out`

-Then, let's understanding a word 'ownership' before continuing.
+Then, let's understand a word 'ownership' before continuing.
 TPM ownership means the authorization to do things need authentication first.
 So taking ownership on a TPM means setting authentication secrets into a TPM so that the ownership can be authenticated later via proving the knowledge of the existing authentication secrets.

 * To take ownership with "ownerpass" as owner password, "endorsepass" as endorsement password, "lockpass" as lockout password: